What you need to know as as far as supplies and safety for the first time juicer.

 I also have bought bulk syringes and bottles from Ebay and Amazon at a substantial savings.

 One of the most helpful tools you could own is a mixing calculator.
 You can calculate your NIC base, VG, PG content and flavor percentages.
 Save your favorite recipes and notes, calculate NIC combining ratios etc...
-All in one easy to use handy tool.
+All in one easy to use handy tool and best of all there free.

 I give the highest recommendation to the E-Juice me up calculator.